wrf/figure-gallery/README.md

 # gallery of problematic paper figures #

 ## use of space ##
-One of the simplest issues is related to use of space in a figure.
+One of the simplest issues is related to use of space in a figure, such as too much white space, or too much chart junk.

 This one about [post-retraction citation](https://link.springer.com/article/10.1007/s11192-020-03631-1) is one where the figure is much taller than it needs to be.
 In the paper itself, it takes up almost an entire page (of A5/ half-page size), when it could be about a third of that size.
+Additionally, the Y-axis does not start at 0, which is confusing.

 ![schneider 2020 bar plot](https://github.com/wrf/figure-gallery/blob/main/figures/schneider_2020_Fig1.png)

 In fact, here is a redo attempt using their data: